Skip to content

 Terminology Aliases

-Both the primary terms and aliases work interchangeably:
+All terms work interchangeably:

 typescript

-import { createDoer } from '@ha-bits/bits';
+import { createRoutine } from '@ha-bits/bits';

-import { createAction } from '@ha-bits/bits';
+import { createCue } from '@ha-bits/bits';

-import { createWatcher } from '@ha-bits/bits';
+import { createDoer, createAction } from '@ha-bits/bits';

-import { createTrigger } from '@ha-bits/bits';
+import { createWatcher, createTrigger } from '@ha-bits/bits';

-Released under the Apache 2.0 License.
+Released under the AGPL-3.0 License.